 Since its inception in 2018, the APA has focused its resources to defeat legislation designed to eliminate medical funding and limit patient access to care.
 The 2022 legislative session saw a 343% increase in legislation proposed that would negatively impact personal injury patients’ ability to receive quality, timely medical treatment.

-Looking forward to the 2023 legislative session, Alabama, California, Connecticut, Florida, Georgia, Kansas, Louisiana, Maryland, Missouri, New Jersey, New York, North Carolina, Rhode Island, and Texas will be critical legislative states for the APA due to expected proposed legislation aimed at eliminating medical care provided on a lien basis.
+During the 2025 legislative session, Alabama, California, Connecticut, Florida, Georgia, Kansas, Louisiana, Maryland, Missouri, New Jersey, New York, North Carolina, Rhode Island, and Texas will be critical legislative states for the APA due to expected proposed legislation aimed at eliminating medical care provided on a lien basis.

 We need you to help us fight in these states!